-In the five-week programme, participants will cover a story for their media organisation from different angles using different technologies and techniques.
+In this intensive five-week programme, participants will cover a story for their media organisation from different angles using different technologies and techniques.
 It includes master classes from leading journalists, practical workshops and visits to UK media organisations.

 What makes great journalism?: